souravbadami/linkbynet.github.io/_includes/elk-nifi.markdown

 Worth noting :

-* We set the Index to have a name containing the day of the data, so as to be able to drop entire indexes when purging old data
+* We set the Index to have a name containing the day of the data, so as to be able to drop entire indices when purging old data
-* The `Type` name has to match whatever you had configured in your index template so as to get mapped to the proper parameters
+* The `Type` name has to match whatever you had configured in your index template so as to be mapped to the proper parameters
-* The `Batch Size` parameter is left to it's default value in this toy project of ours, however it is one to test for and tune appropriately.
+* The `Batch Size` parameter is left to its default value for the purpose of our toy project, however it is one to test for and tune appropriately.
 It controls how many documents [NiFi][nifi] will pool before sending a bulk indexing request to [Elasticsearch][elasticsearch]